 As students progress through the program they are placed on Advanced Clinical Skills teams that involve them in current projects providing "hands-on" experience with the integration of research and practice as it applies to individuals, health/behavioral medicine, the community, or special populations (e.g., children; problem drinkers).
 This aspect of our program is seen as a special strength.

-In addition, more advanced students are provided practicum opportunities consistent with their interests through a number of outside placements, such as community mental health centers, a nearby medical college, the university counseling center and health service, an inpatient child and adolescent facility, hospital-based rehabilitation centers, treatment centers for children and families, and programs for individuals with severe mental disabilities and emotional disorders.
-As with their advanced course work, students may elect to concentrate such experiences in one of three areas, Clinical Child Psychology, Behavioral Medicine or Community Psychology, or they may elect placements consistent with a general background in Clinical Psychology.
+In addition, more advanced students are provided practicum opportunities consistent with their interests through a number of outside placements, such as community mental health centers, a nearby medical college, the university counseling center and health service, hospital-based rehabilitation centers, treatment centers for children and families, and programs for individuals with severe mental disabilities and emotional disorders.
+As with their advanced course work, students may elect to concentrate such experiences in one of three areas, Clinical Child Psychology, Behavioral Medicine or Community Psychology, or they may elect placements consistent with a general background in Clinical Psychology, with or without an emphasis on the Psychology of Religion and Spirituality.

 In addition to the training opportunities afforded by clinical teams and through local agencies, students receive "in-house" training in psychotherapy.
 All clinical faculty provide therapy supervision to students, usually beginning in the second year of training and continuing throughout the program.
 Students typically receive hour-for hour supervision and an exposure to a range of theoretical orientations and therapeutic techniques.